aleksunoapp/WIP/README.md

 Services in category type PRE are not shown in a popup.

 ### Flows
-- Empty: services array is empty
+- Empty:
-- Original:
-  - login
+  * login
-  - welcome screen (at-a-glance)
-  - services with `isHighlighted: true`
-  - summary
+  * summary
+  * thanks
+- Original (when no services have the `isHighlighted` flag):
+  * login
+  * at-a-glance
+  * all services
+  * summary, signature
-  - thanks
+  * thanks
-- Additional:
+- Additional (when any service has the `isHighlighted` flag):
-  - login
+  * login
-  - additional welcome screen
+  * additional welcome screen
-  - services with `isHighlighted: true`
+  * updated services
-  - wait screen, if any unhighlightes services are unselected
+  * wait screen - only if any of the remaining services are unselected
-  - services with `isSelected: false`, if any - show `isSelected: true`?
-  - summary - if `isSelected: true` not shown on previous screen, inlclude in total and / or payload?
+  * remaining unselected services, if any
+    QUESTION: Should we show selected services here too?
+  * summary, signature
+    QUESTION: If selected services are hidden on the previous screen, should their prices be inlcluded in the total?
+Should they be sent back to the server as approved?
-  - thanks
+  * thanks

 ### CSS
 SCSS, scoped and nested the same way as HTML, or CSS.